MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/management-tools/statistics-manager/plan.md

 ## What's new in Release 1.1
 <a name="BKMK_WhatsNew"> </a>

 The following describes what's new in Release 1.1.
-If you have an existing deployment of Statistics Manager and you've not yet upgraded, see [Upgrade Statistics Manager for Skype for Business Server 2015](upgrade.md).
+If you have an existing deployment of Statistics Manager and you've not yet upgraded, see [Upgrade Statistics Manager for Skype for Business Server](upgrade.md).

 - Scenario views have been added for Edge Media, Fabric Health, Pool Failover and Registration scenarios.